AntoniTok/facial-recognition/readme.md

 > docker pull antonitokarski/facial-recognition:latest

-After downloading the image you are going to need to mount 3 volumes in order for the application to function correctly:
+After downloading the image you are going to need to create 3 files on your device and mount them as volumes in order for the application to function correctly:

 1 - A folder where you will place the images you wish to add to the database (eg. 'images')